Capillar/capillar-solidity/README.md

-# Capillario
+# Capillar.io
-Logistics blockchain-based platform Capillario smart contracts public development.
+Logistics blockchain-based platform Capillar.io smart contracts public development.

 For more information about Capillario project visit [capillar.io](http://capillar.io/)

 ## About
-This repository contains files for testing Capillario ICO and platform contracts written in Solidity language.
+This repository contains files for testing ICO and platform contracts written in Solidity language.

 Proof of concept folder contains initial test for implementing logistics functionality using smart contracts.